Jianpeng-Xiong/DMOP/README.md

 [DF](https://ieeexplore.ieee.org/document/7381632), [FDA](https://ieeexplore.ieee.org/document/1347158), [UDF](https://ieeexplore.ieee.org/document/6900487), [F](https://ieeexplore.ieee.org/document/6471286),
 [dMOP](https://ieeexplore.ieee.org/document/4553723), [JY](https://ieeexplore.ieee.org/document/7381632)

 The authors of these articles generally __`do not`__ provide code, most of which are written by me, with a small portion sourced from open-source authors.
+All content is for reference only.🤫 If you have any questions, please contact me promptly.

 🐘Acknowledgements
 ---